liferay/liferay-blade-samples/README.markdown

 The template projects are categorized under four build tools:

-* `gradle` - A set of Liferay projects that can be bootstrapped onto the *Gradle* based development environment.
 * `liferay-gradle` - A set of Liferay projects that can be bootstrapped onto the `com.liferay.plugin` (a Gradle plugin) based development environment.
 * `maven` - A set of Liferay projects that can be bootstrapped onto the *Maven* development environment.
-* `bndtools` - A set of Liferay projects that can be bootstrapped onto the *Bndtools* based development environment.

-### A Note on BNDTools

-There are 2 additional projects in the `/bndtools/` folder that you will need to build and publish the modules:

-* `/bndtools/cnf` - The Bndtools configuration project
-* `/bndtools/blade.run` - A Bndtools project which can push bundles into an OSGi container and run them.
-The `biz.aQute.remote.agent-X.X.X.jar` must be deployed first before this project will function properly.

 ## Frameworks